KostasLoukas/MiniC_Compiler_with_MATLAB_matrices/README.md

 +, -, *, /,%, ++, -, &&, ||,!,>,> =, ==, <, <=,! =, &, |, ~, ^, << and >>.

 To run this solution/project, you would need Visual Studio 2017 or higher, FlexBison installed on your C:\ drive and Graphviz.

+The input.txt file is the input commands that the compiler will process (i.e. the MiniC and/or MATLAB expressions mentioned earlier).